cecileledizes/ITIDES-3D/README.md

 topography and solves the boundary integral equation using a linear solver from the petsc4py package.
 Once the source distribution is computed, it is saved in the sourcefile.

-The file **compute_wavefield.py** compute the internal waves field.
+The file **compute_wavefield.py** computes the internal waves field.
 It calls the following function :
 * *compute_wavefield(comm, casefile, list_pmax)*  from **wavefield.py** :
 This function reads the casefile as well as the sourcefile, to compute the convolution gn*S and saves in the output file wavefile the dimensionless values of the modal velocities -un,vn,wn-, the modal pressure -pn-, as well as the modal energy flux -Jn_x, Jn_y- and conversion rate Cn.